The postnatal rodent subventricular zone generates tens of thousands of neurons every day.

 We study postnatal and adult mammalian brain stem cells to uncover fundamental developmental mechanisms and disease pathogenesis.

-The Szele group is working on fundamental developmental neurobiological questions in health and disease.
+The Szele group seeks to solve fundamental developmental neurobiology questions in health and disease.

-Our main discovery platform are the two stem cell niches of the brain - the subventricular zone (SVZ) and the dentate gyrus (DG).
-The SVZ and DG neurogenic niches contain stem cells, transit amplifying progenitors and neuroblasts.
+We focus on the two stem cell niches of the brain - the subventricular zone (SVZ) and the subgranular zone (SGZ).
+The SVZ and SGZ neurogenic niches contain stem cells, transit amplifying progenitors and neuroblasts.
 They are convenient biological systems to study fundamental developmental questions since one can easily modulate gene expression in them.
-We investigate the role of the SVZ in models of neurodegeneration and neuropsychiatric disorders.
+We investigate the role of the SVZ and SGZ in models of neurodegeneration and neuropsychiatric disorders.
 We also study human neurogenesis in postmortem sections and with induced pluripotential stem cells.
 We are interdisciplinary and have many excellent collaborators.

-We have bi-weekly lab meetings Tuesdays from 9-10.30 AM.
-Please email Francis Szele if you would like to join us for one or more of these.
+We have weekly lab meetings Wednesdays from 12:30-14:00.
+Please email Francis if you would like to join us for one or more of these.

 We welcome enquiries for collaboration, postdoctoral fellowships or studentships.